mesonbuild/meson/readme.txt

 Dependencies

-Python   http://python.org (version 3.3 or newer)
+Python   http://python.org (version 3.4 or newer)
 Ninja    http://martine.github.com/ninja/

 Installing from source

 You can run Meson directly from a revision control checkout or an extracted tarball.
-Installing it system-wide is simple.

-Configure step: None
-Compile step:   None
-Unit test step: ./run_tests.py
-Install step:   [sudo] ./install_meson.py --prefix /your/prefix --destdir /destdir/path

-The default value of prefix is /usr/local.
-The default value of destdir is empty.
+Installation can be done with standard Python distutils/setuptools commands.

 Running